joshclyde/StarWarsTimeline/README.md

 - initialize react native app
 - scrape book data and images
 - add navigation
+- 2 tabs. favorites and all
+- use icon library

 ### 🔥 High Priority

-- 2 tabs. my books and all books
-- use icon library
 - sort by timeline (ascending and descending)
 - select books that I have read/reading